kyle0324/kyle0324.github.io/README.md

 - C++ Developer Certificate from DMACC 2021

 ### Projects
-Card counter application
-- Desktop GUI with QT and C++
-- SQLight to simulate communication with a database
-- csv reader for users to upload personal decks
-- Can save decks for the user to be accessed at later activations

 Custom OS for the RasberryPi 3 (CROS)
 - With Assembly, C and C++
 - Built from Scratch